MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 **These are loose analogies and they aren't perfect.
 However, comparing the LLM ecosystem to (traditional) operating systems yields an all the more surprisingly good fit.**

-**LLMs are highly complex to build, compared to that trivial to copy and paste, and easy to interact with.** LLMs are software after all.
+**LLMs are a highly complex thing to build.
+Compared to that, they also are trivial to copy and paste, and easy to interact with.** LLMs are software, after all.
 Open Source LLMs are freely available, communities gather around them.
-Switching between models may come with up- and/or downsides.
-All this sounds like what we know from operating systems, doesn't it?
+Switching between models may come with distinct up- and/or downsides. *All this sounds like what we know from operating systems, doesn't it?*

 <center>
 	<img src="./img/llm_os.png" style="width: auto; height: 400px;" />